We want to make skin care and the treatment of lesions, moles and skin cancers easy, affordable and worry-free for all New Zealanders.

 “My approach to patients in our care is a friendly but professional one, ensuring the detection of skin cancers early, hence saving lives and providing competent ongoing care.”

-Christian has been the Client advocate within NZ Skin Health Clinic from the very beginning (2006), with a passion for continuous improvement, hygiene, patient dignity, and confidentiality.
+Christian has been the Client advocate within NZ Skin Health from the very beginning (2006), with a passion for continuous improvement, hygiene, patient dignity, and confidentiality.

 Audit & Medical Compliance Director